PostgREST/postgrest-docs/api.rst

   HTTP/1.1 200 OK
   Allow: OPTIONS,GET,HEAD,POST,PUT,PATCH,DELETE

-Notice that all the resulting methods allowed depend on what *can* be done on the ``people`` table, not on the database permissions assigned to it.
-For instance, even if you restrict database permissions on the ``people`` table to read-only, the result from repeating the request would be the same.

 Views
 -----

-The database permission concept for tables is the same for views, but there's a difference in verifying what operations can be done on them.
-The methods that can be used are determined by the presence of INSTEAD OF TRIGGERS and primary key columns:
+The methods that can be used on views are determined by the presence of INSTEAD OF TRIGGERS and primary key columns:

 .. table::
    :widths: auto